bartkoedijk/react-native-firebase-hooks/storage/README.md

 The `useDownloadURL` hook takes the following parameters:

-- `reference`: (optional) `firebase.storage.Reference` that you would like the download URL for
+- `reference`: (optional) `FirebaseStorageTypes.Reference` that you would like the download URL for

 Returns:

 - `downloadUrl`: A `string` download URL, or `undefined` if no storage reference is supplied
 - `loading`: A `boolean` to indicate whether the the download URL is still being loaded
-- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the user, or `undefined` if there is no error
+- `error`: Any `ReactNativeFirebase.NativeFirebaseError` returned by Firebase when trying to load the user, or `undefined` if there is no error

 #### Full example